 This is the second engineering course for second year optical engineering majors.
 This course provides the student with advanced concepts of circuit theory as well as an introduction to the theory and application of electronic devices.
-The following topics are studied: first and second order transient circuits, AC circuit analysis, diodes, transitors, and operational amplifiers.
-Computer modeling of electronic circuits using SPICE or an equivalent software will be implemented in this course.
+The following top

 EEN 211 Material Science & Engineering (3 Credits)